-Polydimethylsiloxane (PDMS) is a component of a group of polymeric organosilicon compounds that are generally known as silicones.
+Polydimethylsiloxane (PDMS) is part of a group of polymeric organosilicon compounds generally known as silicones.

-It is the most extensively used of these compounds and is featured in applications ranging from cosmetics and medicines to silly putty.
-This article focuses on the use of PDMS in microfluidic device fabrication.
+PDMS is the most commonly utilized of these compounds and is used in applications ranging from cosmetics and medicines to silly putty.
+In this article, the use of PDMS in microfluidic device fabrication is discussed.

 Figure 1.
 Molecular structure of PDMS.
-Image credit: Henniker Scientific
+Image Credit: Henniker Plasma

 - Transparent (240 nm – 1100 nm range)

 However, PDMS has one main weakness, which is its poor adhesion to glass.
 When utilized in the microfluidic application, this may cause premature device failure.

 Henniker’s systems are regularly employed for plasma surface treatment of PDMS in microfluidic laboratories globally.
 These systems enable optimal device bonding results to be achieved.